MicrosoftDocs/office-developer-client-docs.es-ES/docs/outlook/mapi/sclocalpathfromunc.md

 MAPI_E_NOT_FOUND

-> No se encontró la ruta de acceso local.
+> No se encontró una ruta de acceso local.

 ## <a name="see-also"></a>Vea también